 The buildings, which have been restored to their original condition, are a perfect example of 19th century industrial architecture with millstone walls, arched brick openings and iron beams designed by Louis Ernest Lheureux, a contemporary to Gustave Eiffel.

 Today, the Pavillons de Bercy is composed of 6 buildings that cover a total of 8200 sqm on a 1.5 hectare property.
 It includes 2 private streets with 12 823 cobbled stones, a marbled piazza and 17 centenarian plane trees !

 The former Lheureux warehouses have been listed among the French « inventaire supplémentaire des Monuments Historiques » since 1986.

 Renewing the art of festivities

-The Pavillons de Bercy – comprising the Musée des Arts Forains, Théâtre du Merveilleux, Salons Vénitiens and Magic Mirror – are reviving the festive atmosphere of Bercy by hosting an entertaining museum dedicated to the traditions of fairground and performing arts across Europe.
+The Pavillons de Bercy – comprised of the Musée des Arts Forains, Théâtre du Merveilleux, Salons Vénitiens and Magic Mirror – are helping to revive the festive atmosphere of Bercy by hosting an entertaining museum dedicated to the traditions of fairground and performing arts across Europe.

-The display was carefully supervised by Jean Paul Favand with the collaboration of the exhibition designer Pierre Catel (for the buildings and objects), the architect Jean-Michel Wilmotte, and the musical and plastic artist Jacques Rémus.
+The display was carefully curated and organized by Jean Paul Favand with the collaboration of the exhibition designer Pierre Catel (for the buildings and objects), the architect Jean-Michel Wilmotte, and the musical and plastic artist Jacques Rémus.